pvcraven/networking-down-under-book/source/chapter_04/chapter_04.rst

 An Ethernet frame first transmits a *preamble* to give the receiver a chance to synchronize with the transmitter.
-The preamble is seven bytes worth of alternating ones and zeros, or 56 (:math:``) bits.
+The preamble is seven bytes worth of alternating ones and zeros, or 56 (8 x 7) bits.
 In Chapter 3's Manchester Encoding project, you needed to know how long the gap was between each up/down transition; the preambles give the receiver time to figure that out.